Alfresco/SearchServices/search-services/alfresco-search/doc/architecture/doc-routers/00001-doc-routers.md

 ##### Last Registered Indexing Shard (LRIS)

+> WARNING: This is an experimental feature that is subject to change.
+The current known issues are:
+>
+> \- Incompatibility with the "Purge" action on the Alfresco Admin Console
+> \- Incompatibility with the "Purge on Startup" option on the Alfresco Admin Console
+>
+> As a result, when this router is used and the purge action is invoked you may experience a wrong shard subscription
+> registration order.
+That would cause a wrong distribution of the indexed data across the cluster.
+>
+> Note the "Purge on restart" option on the Admin Console is checked by default, so before building a
+> Solr cluster which uses this router, please make sure the check has been disabled.

 This method uses, as the name suggests, the last indexing shard which subscribed to the Shard Registry.
 Like the _DB_ID_RANGE_ strategy, it's possible to add new shards to the cluster without requiring a reindex.
 And as consequence of that, the total number of shards (i.e. the _shard.count_ attribute) isn't needed with this sharding strategy.
 At indexing time, when the _MetadataTracker_ periodically asks for transactions and nodes, Alfresco repository creates the nodes instances and, using the associated transaction timestamp, asks to the _ShardRegistry_ which is the target Shard which should index/own the node.